-CHS Should Be Integral To Your Business
+Customer Health Scorecard Should Be Integral To Your Business

 It is evident now that Customer Health Score must be an integral part of any Customer Success initiative.
 Also, it should be relevant to the business.
 Look at it from another viewpoint.
 You are shortlisting a customer success management service platform.
-Choose only those who have a customer health score plugin and offer flexibility to customize your business needs.
+Choose only those who have a Customer Health Score plugin and offer flexibility to customize your business needs.

 A comprehensive CSM platform offering a robust yet flexible Customer Health Score is a very powerful tool.
-The tool supports CSMs to arrest churn, increase product adoption, grow revenues and enhance the lifetime value.
+The tool supports CSMs to arrest churn, increase product adoption, grow revenues, and enhance the lifetime value.
 The platform helps track customer behavior, trends and customer satisfaction to help CSMs take meaningful actions driving business goals.